Ohio Crane Count

 Additional Resources

-eBird mobile checklist sharing tutorial – Geauga County Coordinator Matt Valencic put together this short illustrated tutorial explaining how to share each checklist with the International Crane Foundation – part of our data submission process.
+eBird mobile checklist sharing tutorial – Geauga County Coordinator Matt Valencic put together this short illustrated tutorial explaining how to share each checklist with the Ohio Bird Conservation Initiative – part of our data submission process.

 eBird Essentials Course – Get up to speed on how the largest biological citizen-science program in the world can help you with your birding.
 The eBird community gathers more than 100 million bird sightings each year from people like you.
 Providing a powerful tool for motivated bird enthusiasts everywhere, eBird helps you find more birds and keep track of your sightings.
 Collectively, these sightings are now empowering a global scientific community and helping answer pressing conservation questions.
 Full of video tutorials, this free course will get you ready to confidently store and share your sightings with eBird.